Maltagliati Pasta

 In Italian, the word ‘maltagliati’ literally means ‘badly cut’!
-In fact, these squares, rhombus or irregularly shaped flat pasta pieces started life as the remains of rolled out tagliatelle pasta dough or re-kneaded ravioli cuttings.
+In fact, these squares, rhombus or irregularly shaped flat pasta pieces started life as the remains of rolled out tagliatelle pasta dough, or re-kneaded ravioli cuttings.

-Maltagliati pasta around Italy
+Maltagliati pasta around Italy.

 This type of pasta is popular throughout Italy but particularly in Lombardy, Veneto, Emilia-Romagna, Puglia , Abruzzo and the Marche.
-Locally it may also have different names.
+Locally, it may also have different names.
 For example, in the Valtellina, they make tiny maltagliati from leftover pizzoccheri dough and call it ‘pizzoccherini’.
-In Liguria, maltagliati is also called ‘martaliai’ and they often add cheese to the dough.
-In Lazio, this pasta is known as sagne ‘mpezze, in Puglia, it’s also called ‘pizzelle’ and in Abruzzo, ‘pettole’or sometimes ‘fregnacce’.
-Sagne pasta also from Abruzzo is a type of maltagliati.
+In Liguria, maltagliati is also called ‘martaliai' and they often add cheese to the dough.

-Traditional maltagliati pasta recipes
+Traditional maltagliati pasta recipes.

-In Puglia, it is served with chickpeas.
-In the Marche, they eat maltagliati pasta with a duck or lamb sauce or wild asparagus.As you can imagine, you can find many versions of maltagliati pasta with various names and served in many different ways throughout Italy.
+In Puglia, they often serve maltagliati with chickpeas.
+In the Marche, they eat this pasta with a duck or lamb sauce, with chicken liver ragu or with wild asparagus.
+As you can imagine, you can find many versions of maltagliati pasta with various names and in many different recipes throughout Italy.

 I’ll be adding other maltagliati recipes soon.
 Do you know this pasta?
 Have you ever eaten it?